jonathan-poole/qs-admin-guide/docs/asset_management/apps/check_new_apps.md

 - Development

 ## Goal
 While the idea of simply checking for new applications seems relatively trivial and not particularly actionable, it is a good practice as it only takes a couple of minutes and could save you finding out about a very large app in a more unpleasant fashion (i.e. your engine node locking up).
-This page shows you two methods of visualizing/gathering that high-level application data on newly created applications so that you can be aware/potentially report on it.
+This page shows you three methods of visualizing/gathering that high-level application data on newly created applications so that you can be aware/potentially report on it.

 --------------------------